 - Type: This drop-down menu provides the complete list of supported check sum algorithms.
 For more information on the check sum options, refer to Check Sum Descriptions. - Format: This drop-down menu provides the format options available for the selected check sum type.
-For a complete discussion of formats, refer to Device data formats.
-The Format Properties button will become enabled if the selected format has properties that must be set.
-Clicking this button will display the appropriate format configuration dialog. - Start (bytes from frame start) and End (bytes from frame end): These parameters are used to tell the driver what bytes to include in the check sum calculation.
+The Format Properties button will be enabled if the selected format has properties that must be set.
+The appropriate format configuration dialog will be displayed when the button is clicked.

+Note: For more information on formats, refer to Device Data Formats.

+• Start (bytes from frame start) and End (bytes from frame end): These parameters tell the driver what bytes to include in the check sum calculation.
 The start value is given as a number of bytes from the beginning of the received frame.
 The end value is given as a number of bytes from the end of received frame.
 Generally, the check sum value will immediately follow the last byte included in the calculation, but not necessarily.

 Note: The end value here has a different meaning than in the Write Check Sum command.
 In this case, it is defined relative to the frame end to allow for processing of variable length frames.
+For more information, refer to Write Check Sum Command.

 - Start at Current Position: When checked, the check sum calculation will begin at the current read buffer position.
 This parameter overrides the Start (bytes from frame start) parameter. - End at Current Position: When checked, the check sum calculation will complete at the current read buffer position.
-This parameter overrides the End (bytes from frame end) parameter. - Result offset: This parameter is used to indicate how many bytes are between the last byte included in the calculation and the check sum value. - True action: This parameter is used to specify what actions will occur if the received check sum is the same as the calculated value. - False action: This parameter is used to specify what actions will occur if the check sum values do not agree. - Action properties: This button will be activated for actions that require additional properties to be set. - Description: This parameter is used to enter notations that will be displayed next to the command type in the Transaction View.
+This parameter overrides the End (bytes from frame end) parameter. - Result offset: This parameter indicates how many bytes are between the last byte included in the calculation and the check sum value. - True action: This parameter specifies what actions will occur if the received check sum is the same as the calculated value. - False action: This parameter specifies what actions will occur if the check sum values do not agree. - Action properties: This button will be activated for actions that require additional properties to be set. - Description: This parameter specifies notations that will be displayed next to the command type in the Transaction View.
 Although descriptions are optional, they can also be very helpful when reviewing the transaction definition later.

-Test the check sum in a received frame with the following structure:

-[SOH] [Data 1] [Data 2] ...
+Test the check sum in a received frame with the following structure: [SOH] [Data 1] [Data 2] ...
 [Data N] [ETX] [BCC].